 - Damage due to wild animals

-If you’ve partnered with a South Florida property management firm, they can help you determine which coverages your property needs.
+If you’ve partnered with any top-class property management firm, they can help you determine which coverages your property needs.
 For instance, if your property is in a flood-prone area, they may suggest getting additional flood coverage.

 How Much Does Mobile Home Insurance Cost?